fenago/katacoda-scenarios/azure-functions-java/steps/2/text.md

 `cd libra && git checkout testnet`{{execute T1}}

 #### Install Dependencies
-To setup Libra Core, run the setup script to install the dependencies, as shown below:
+To install az cli, run the followig command:

 `curl -sL https://aka.ms/InstallAzureCLIDeb | bash`{{execute T1}}

-In this environment you can check that Java (JRE) is already installed by running java -version
+In this environment you can check that Java (JRE) is already installed by running `java -version`{{execute T1}}

 We can work using maven by running executable command mvn from you shell prompt.
-Try to run mvn -version to check whether you have Maven installed in this environment.
+Try to run `mvn -version`{{execute T1}} to check whether you have Maven installed in this environment.

 If you get output with Maven version information, then Maven is already installed and you are ready to use Maven.